bspk/draft-gilman-wimse-use-cases/draft-gilman-wimse-use-cases.md

 As a security engineer, I’d like a place to record information about an entity for use in authorization decisions

-1. As a security engineer, I’d like to authorize an RPC iff the software calling it matches a specific SHA value
+1. As a security engineer, I’d like to authorize an RPC iff the origin and integrity of the software calling it can be verified (e.g. matches a specific hash value, signature and trusted software bill of materials (SBOM))
 1. Authentication based on CSP/infrastructure/workload identity documents
 1. Ability to carry rights/policies/privileges with a verifiable artifact to a disconnected entity for that entity to verify without having to reconnect
 1. Transporting capabilities to transfer the permission to execute an operation from caller to service